Funding Follows Coherence

 The Result: A Funder-Ready Vision

-I’ve been told that theme is for critics, not creators—that it should only be "discovered" in the edit suite.
+I've been told that theme is for critics, not creators — that it should only be discovered in the edit suite.
 I believe the opposite.
-Discovering your theme too late is the most expensive mistake a producer can make.
-Without a thematic North Star, scripts succumb to "structural bloat."
+Finding your theme too late is the most expensive mistake a producer can make.
+Scripts without a thematic north star don't just drift — they accumulate.
+Every unresolved structural decision becomes a cost.

 Whether you have a one-page synopsis or a full script, I align your intent with the high-level scrutiny of a borderless industry.
 This method has a proven track record across film, TV, and immersive media.